num3ric/Cinder-OculusRift/README.md

 Cinder-OculusRift
 ==================

-This is (yet another) Oculus Rift block for Cinder, and a collaboration between [Paul Houx](https://github.com/paulhoux) and myself. *Thanks Paul for all the initial work!* It is up-to-date with the 0.4.4 version of the Oculus SDK, and the latest glNext Cinder version.
+This is yet another Oculus Rift block for Cinder, and a collaboration between [Paul Houx](https://github.com/paulhoux) & myself. *Thanks Paul for all the initial work!* It currently uses version 0.4.4 of the Oculus SDK, and the latest glNext Cinder version.
 It has been tested with the DK2 only.
 Both Windows & Mac OS X are supported, although Windows (with direct-mode enabled) is still the prefered platform.

 Samples
 -----------------